XtraDB Performance Improvements for I/O-Bound Highly-Concurrent Workloads¶

 This variable is used to specify the location of the parallel doublewrite file.
 It accepts both absolute and relative paths.
 In the latter case they are treated as relative to the data directory.

-Percona Server has introduced several options, only available in builds
+Percona Server for MySQL has introduced several options, only available in builds

 UNIV_PERF_DEBUG C preprocessor define.